seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The pleasures such a beauty brings with it;
 But I would have the soil of her fair rape
 Wiped off, in honourable keeping her.
-What treason were it to the ransack’d queen,
+What treason were it to the ransack'd queen,
 Disgrace to your great worths and shame to me,
 Now to deliver her possession up
 On terms of base compulsion!
 Can it be
 That so degenerate a strain as this
 Should once set footing in your generous bosoms?
-There’s not the meanest spirit on our party
+There's not the meanest spirit on our party
 Without a heart to dare or sword to draw
 When Helen is defended, nor none so noble
-Whose life were ill bestow’d or death unfamed
+Whose life were ill bestow'd or death unfamed
 Where Helen is the subject; then, I say,
 Well may we fight for her whom, we know well,
-The world’s large spaces cannot parallel.
+The world's large spaces cannot parallel.

 **HECTOR**
 Paris and Troilus, you have both said well,